garrandall/popular-music-data/tracks/baby-baby-all-the-time-the-superbs.md

   start_date: '1964-10-31'
 ---
-There are 8 million stories in the big city this is mine Baby ohhh baby
+There are 8 million stories in the big city this is mine Baby oh baby
 Once I had a man as sweet as he cloud be
-Once I had a man he was so right for me he called me (baby baby all the time)ohhh He said baby try to see(try to see)
+Once I had a man he was so right for me he called me (baby baby all the time)oh He said baby try to see(try to see)
 Baby understand (understand)
 Baby your for me won't you take my hand
 But I pushed him away(far away)
 Wouldn't let him near
 Pushed him far away(far away)
-Now I'm wishing I could hear him call me (baby baby) all the time oooo baby Lonely through the days lonely through the nights Lonely lonely hours without that guy I held so tight Lord I pray that you listen to my plea
+Now I'm wishing I could hear him call me (baby baby) all the time oo baby Lonely through the days lonely through the nights Lonely lonely hours without that guy I held so tight Lord I pray that you listen to my plea